Stop the Execution of Oscar Smith in Tennessee

 Tennessee Governor Bill Lee

-Tennessee had set an execution date of April 21, 2022 for Oscar Smith, who was convicted for the 1989 shooting and stabbing to death of his estranged wife, Judy Smith, and her sons, Jason and Chad Burnett, but it has been stayed until further notice.
+Tennessee has set an execution date of May 22, 2025 for Oscar Smith, who was convicted for the 1989 shooting and stabbing to death of his estranged wife, Judy Smith, and her sons, Jason and Chad Burnett.

 Original petition language:

-Read more about the case here, an article discussing Smith's motion for a stay of execution to conduct further DNA testing.
-Oscar Smith has always maintained his innocence.
+Read more about the case here (paywall), an article discussing Smith's motion for a stay of execution to conduct further DNA testing.
+A look at the images from the time of the murders is here, Oscar Smith has always maintained his innocence.
 In addition to forensic concerns, multiple issues of fairness regarding Smith's jury have been raised.
-Read a detailed list here.
+Read a detailed list below, which is from the 2022 petition by Tennesseans for Alternatives to the Death Penalty.

 Governor Lee continues to ignore a letter asking him to come pray with the men on death row that was signed by 32 death row inmates in Riverbend Maximum Security Institution in Nashville.